 2. Set up your technical equipment

-It’s important to use high-quality software and hardware for broadcast quality material, especially because many cable companies do not accept VHS recordings.
-Another option is to use video streaming equipment and Internet to live stream content for the channel.
+It’s important to use high-quality software and hardware for broadcast-quality material, especially because many cable companies do not accept VHS recordings.
+Another option is to use video streaming equipment and the Internet to live stream content for the channel.

 3. Announce your channel